ncatlab/nlab-content/pages/2/9/5/3/3592/content.md

 This formulation suggests useful a way of viewing algebraic lattices in terms of [[Gabriel-Ulmer duality]] (but with regard to enrichment in [[truth values]], instead of in $Set$).

 As this last formulation suggests, algebraic lattices typically arise as [[subobject lattices]] for objects in locally finitely presentable categories.
 As an example, for any (finitary) [[Lawvere theory]] $T$, the subobject lattice of an object in $T$-$Alg$ is an algebraic lattice (this class of examples explains the origin of the term "algebraic lattice", which is due to Garrett Birkhoff).
+In fact, all algebraic lattices arise this way (see Theorem \ref{GS} below).

+It is trivial that every finite lattice is algebraic.

 ## Properties